stanfordnlp/stanza/_pages/data_conversion.md

 ## CoNLL to Python Object

-[`CoNLL`](https://universaldependencies.org/format.html) is a widely-used format for universal dependencies.
+[CoNLL-U](https://universaldependencies.org/format.html) is a widely-used format for universal dependencies.

-The code below shows an example of converting [`CoNLL`](https://universaldependencies.org/format.html) to python native object.
+Here is an example of converting from a CoNLL-U format to a native Python object with the help of Stanza:

 ```python
 from stanza.utils.conll import CoNLL